sunnysideup/silverstripe-googlemap/README.md

 4. Run a dev/build

-5. The page type (lets call it “TestPage”)for which you want to add a location must contain in the controller class:
+5. The page type (lets call it Â“TestPageÂ”)for which you want to add a location must contain in the controller class:

 	a.	static $allowed_actions = array('showPagePointsMapXML');